dbyio/dlnaMyPi/README.md

-## DLNA service daemon for Raspberry pi - Docker image
+## DLNA service daemon for Raspberry Pi - Docker image

 Based on https://sourceforge.net/projects/minidlna/
-Build process pulls and build binaries from source (master).
+Binaries are built from source (master tree).

 ### Build it